sergeyhomyuk/style_typescript/README.md

   - All classes must have block comments `/**...*/` for all public variables and functions.
   - All public functions should use [JSDoc](http://usejsdoc.org/) style comments.
   - Functions need to have a comment explaining what the function does, and all of the input parameters need to be annotated with `@param`.
-  - The class should include a block comment containing the description of the class
+  - The class should include a block comment containing the description of the class.
   - The constructor should contain a JSDoc comment annotating any input parameters.

   ```typescript